-(1) Video: Record a video explaining the various sections of your project code.
+The report should include your entire code, your explanation for the various sections of your project code.
 Focus more on explaining the following: Your logic to randomly distribute the assigned number of coins to the cells in the grid, the implementation of the dynamic programming algorithm to compute the optimal value for the coins collected, the sequence of cells that the robot should visit from cell (0, 0) to cell (n-1, m-1) and the individual horizontal as well as vertical movements traced as part of this path.
+Also, include a screenshot (as shown in a sample output displayed in the next page) of the output for the input values assigned to you.